Agenus: History

 In April 2014, Agenus signed a deal with Merck potentially worth $100 million.
 Under the terms of that deal, Agenus is using its proprietary Retrocyte Display technology to discover antibodies against a pair of undisclosed checkpoint targets for the treatment of cancer.
 Agenus has advanced two of its own CPM candidates into early drug development and the company is planning to advance several more antibodies in clinical trials.

 Today, Agenus is focused on developing a range of immuno-oncology products, including the Prophage vaccines, multiple checkpoint modulators (also known as checkpoint inhibitors or checkpoint antibodies) and its QS21-Stimulon adjuvant.
 The company's personalized, heat shock protein-based vaccines are in Phase 2 studies.
 The QS-21 Stimulon adjuvant platform is partnered with GlaxoSmithKline and Janssen.
 Several of those collaborations involve Phase 3 trials.
 Altogether, the company and its partners are sponsoring approximately 20 clinical trials of Agenus products.

+In August 2023, Agenus announced a strategic restructuring to prioritize its botensilimab and balstilimab (BOT/BAL) clinical programs.
+The plan included a 25% reduction in its workforce (approximately 85 positions) and the temporary suspension of most preclinical and clinical programs not related to the BOT/BAL combination.
+The company stated the reorganization was intended to reduce annual operating expenses by approximately $40 million.

 In 2025, Agenus sold their CDMO business to Zydus Lifesciences including their two biologics manufacturing sites in Emeryville and Berkeley.
 In addition, they would partner with Zydus to commercialize their molecules in India.

 Key partners and deals

-Merck: April 2014, Agenus announced a deal worth potentially $100 million with Merck.
-The deal involves the discovery and development of therapeutic antibodies to two undisclosed Merck checkpoint targets, both thought to be relevant for cancer treatment.
-Agenus will use its proprietary Retrocyte Display® platform to discover and optimize antibodies against the targets.
+In April 2014, Agenus announced a collaboration and licensing agreement with Merck.
+The collaboration involved the discovery and development of therapeutic antibodies to two undisclosed Merck checkpoint targets, both thought to be relevant for cancer treatment, in addition to Agenus using its proprietary Retrocyte Display® platform to discover and optimize antibodies against the targets.